Location: Northeastern British Columbia between Dawson Creek and

 Tepee Falls Trail Map

-4. The start of the trail across the highway.
+4. The start of Tepee Falls Trail across the highway.

 Tepee Falls Trail Start

-5. At first, you go through some young trees.
+5. At first, the path goes through some young trees.

 Tepee Falls Trail BC Canada